 This means they offer the payment interface, connect with acquiring and issuing banks and provide you with a merchant account.
 A PSP may offer some other services as well, such as invoicing.
-For example, at Pomelo Pay we also offer a transaction dashboard, an integratable online shop, payment links and QR code payments.
+At Pomelo Pay we also offer a transaction dashboard, an integrative ecommerce shop, online payment links and QR code payments.

 Pomelo Pay is an example of a payment service provider.
 We manage everything from the customer payment to the moment it gets deposited into your account.

 PSPs are regulated entities that specialise in managing payments.
-As more of the world goes online, more companies are becoming prone to cyberattacks and customers to fraud, which means that security is more important now than ever.
+As more of the world goes online, more companies are becoming prone to cyberattacks and fraud, which means that security is more important now than ever.

-Did you know that “lack of payment methods” is one of the main reasons customers abandon their shopping cart?
+Did you know that “lack of payment methods” is one of the main reasons customers abandon their shopping cart at checkout?
 By partnering with a PSP, you can offer a wide range of payment methods: debit card, QR code payment and Apple Pay, to name a few.

 Instead of waiting for days for your money to be processed, with Pomelo Pay your money gets deposited the next working day.
-This makes it a lot easier to manage the accounting and financial side of business.
+This makes it a lot easier to manage the accounting and financial side of the business.

 You can even set up several users so your staff can collect payments and you can easily track their financials.
 For Sky Taxis, this means Amran no longer has to individually collect money from drivers or issue several card machines - everything is deposited into one account.

 The payment gateway is just one part of the payment process: it’s the interface that the customer uses to submit a payment.
-It acts a bit like an online POS machine and is in charge of sending the payment information from the website to the card network.
+It acts a bit like an online POS machine and is in charge of sending secure payment information from the website to the card network.

 PSPs manage the entire payment end to end and will have a payment gateway included.